-Case managers work directly with offenders from the moment they come to prison through to their release.
-Their focus is to plan so that offenders receive the treatment and programmes they need at the right level, at the right time.
+Case managers (Kaiwhakahaere Kēhi) work directly with people in prison from the moment they arrive through to their release.
+Their focus is to help them self-identify a need for change and provide opportunities for them to access treatment and programmes at the right time.

 Skills we look for

 We are looking for people who: